Exclusive · Google Ads Sourced

 Ready for Exclusive Connecticut PI Leads?

-Real-time Google Ads leads with premises liability and slip-and-fall as the lead category, plus the full Connecticut PI mix.
-Pre-screened for injury, fault under the 51% bar, representation status, SOL and repose position. § 13a-149 90-day notice and Office of the Claims Commissioner state-claim screening.
+Real-time Google Ads leads across the full Connecticut PI spectrum, from auto and trucking to premises liability and slip and fall.
+Pre-screened for injury, fault under the 51% bar, representation status, and filing deadline. § 13a-149 90-day notice and Office of the Claims Commissioner state-claim screening.

 Start Receiving Connecticut Leads